oasis-tcs/odata-specs/odata-json-format/4 Common Characteristics.md

 same relative URLs, where appropriate, in request payloads (such as [bind operations](#BindOperation) and batch requests) and in system query options (such as `$id`).

-URLs represented as a string within a JSON payload, including [batch requests](#BatchRequest), must follow standard OData encoding rules.
-For relative URLs this means that colons in the path part, especially within key values, MUST be percent-encoded to avoid confusion with the scheme separator.
-Colons within the query part, i.e. after the question mark character (`?`), need not be percent-encoded.

 ::: example
 Example ##ex: